joshbooks/joshnary/README.md

 joshnary
 ========

-An attempt to create a self-balancing BST without too much overhead
+An attempt to create a self-balancing Binary Search Tree without too much overhead, not separated out properly, no user input, still very much in the concept stage